datacamp/authoring/docs/courses/exercises/README.md

 Every course is organized into chapters consisting of one or more exercises.
 If you created a course repository through [www.datacamp.com/teach](https://www.datacamp.com/teach), your chapter files will already contain some DataCamp exercises to start from.

 DataCamp supports variety of different exercises, each of which consists of several blocks.
 Some types of blocks are used by many exercises, while others are exercise-specific.
+Whenever possible, choose a coding exercise over a non-coding exercise: people come to us for hands-on instruction, and having them use what they're learning right away improves retention.

 ## Exercise Types {#exercise-types}